You’ll get a P45 from your employer when you stop working for them.

 By law your employer must give you a P45 - ask them for one.

-You don’t have a P45
+If you do not have a P45